10 Things You Should Know About Osteoporosis

 - Vitamin D: 1000 – 2000 IU daily

-* Please note – Dr. Miller often recommends that women older than 50 years of age take greater amounts of calcium and vitamin D on a daily basis than the amounts recommended by the National Osteoporosis Foundation.
+* Please note – women older than 50 years of age often times should take greater amounts of calcium and vitamin D on a daily basis than the amounts recommended by the National Osteoporosis Foundation.
 This decision should be individualized for each patient’s unique needs.

 Exercise is a great tool for helping to strengthen bones.
 Exercise doesn’t require new clothes or expensive equipment.
 You can walk the dog more often, park farther away from the store, find a friend to exercise with you and increase your exercise tolerance gradually.
 Some exercises are better than other for your bones.

-Dr. Miller recommends fall prevention strategies for all patients 65 years of age and older – even if you think your balance is great.
+Dr. Stanciu recommends fall prevention strategies for all patients 65 years of age and older – even if you think your balance is great.

 Improving balance is a life long (and fun) commitment: gentle yoga, pilates and other exercise programs, like those offered in the Panorama Balance Clinic and Silver Sneakers, aimed at improving bone density, flexibility, posture, balance, skeletal alignment, aerobic fitness and muscle size can reduce the risk of falls.
 These exercises have a double benefit of strengthening bones and improving balance.
 Reducing fall risk can help negate the ill-effects of osteoporosis like hip fracture.